Bradley Bourgeois

-Bradley Bourgeois (born April 13, 1994) is an American soccer player who plays for FC Tulsa in the USL Championship.
+Bradley Bourgeois (born April 13, 1994) is an American soccer player.

 Career

 Amateur

 Bourgeois played four years of college soccer at the University of Tulsa from 2012 to 2015.
 He was a four-year letter winner, had seven goals and one assist for 15 points, started all 81 games of his career, was a three-time all-conference performer, and helped lead the team to three conference championships.

 While at college, Bourgeois also appeared for Houston Dutch Lions and Tulsa Athletics.

 Professional

 On December 23, 2015, Bourgeois signed as a Homegrown Player with Houston Dynamo in Major League Soccer.

 Bourgeois was sent on loan to Houston's United Soccer League affiliate club Rio Grande Valley FC Toros in March 2016.

 He was released by Houston on June 14, 2016.

 On December 14, 2017, Nashville SC announced the signing of Bourgeois.

 After Nashville's move to MLS, Bourgeois was released and returned to USL Championship side FC Tulsa.